 Halloween, you'd better hope God has as short a memory as Prince Harry.

 Feel free to leave a polite comment.
-To return to the home page, click here.
+To read another of my columns on holidays, click here.

 Tuesday, October 4, 2016